nikhilogic/ngNGrid/README.md

 ## How to use:

-* Step 1: Checkout the interactive grid designer here to see how you need to style your columns here [here](https://nikhilogic.github.io/)
+* Step 1: Checkout the interactive grid designer [here](https://nikhilogic.github.io/) to see how you need to style your columns
 Design the grid on the fly and download the column definition code.

 * Step 2: Add dependency in your controller